 Many businesses sell to distributors or work with agents who sell on their behalf.
-Another alternative may be to set up a joint venture (JV) or to franchise your business, allowing others to operate under your brand name.
+Another alternative may be to set up a joint venture or to franchise your business, allowing others to operate under your brand name.
 Whichever route you choose, you need to understand what is involved and make sure you have a clear agreement detailing how the arrangement will work.

 Distributors and agents

 Distributors buy your products from you and then sell them on at a profit.
-Distributors such as wholesalers and retailers are often used as a route to market for lower value, relatively straightforward products.
+Distributors such as wholesalers and retailers are often used as a route to market for lower value products that are relatively easy to sell.

 The distribution agreement should cover all the key elements of your relationship.
 These will include the distributor's territory and whether they have exclusivity, whether they can sell competing products, as well as practical issues such as delivery and payment arrangements.